 3. Protect the print head from the media

 To safeguard the print head against abrasion, use a thermal transfer ribbon that’s slightly wider than the media.
+Your supplier can help you make the right selection.

 4. Don’t use razor blades or box cutters